 Chicago Toy Soldier Show, Inc. (CTSS, Inc.) is the S-Corporation formed to purchase the Show from former owners, Old Toy Soldier Newsletter, Inc.

-How much and where does CTSS advertise the Chicago Toy Soldier Show?
+How much and where does CTSS advertise the Chicagoland Toy Soldier Show?

 Advertising is the largest expenditure category in the CTSS annual budget; we have increased this budget category considerably from past years.
 We currently advertise in Old Toy Soldier Magazine, Toy Soldier Collector and Historic Figure Magazine, Playset Magazine, Plastic Warrior (UK), Zinnlaube Magazine (Germany), and Figuren (Germany).
 We promote CTSS in person by attending toy soldier shows across the country and around the world.
 We advertise CTSS at militaria shows and at many antique malls across the United States; we maintain a mailing list of over 1,000 collectors.
-We also have a Facebook page where vendors and attendees can interact with CTSS staff, and YouTube videos that highlight the Chicago Toy Soldier Show experience.
+We also have a Facebook page where vendors and attendees can interact with CTSS staff, and YouTube videos that highlight the Chicagoland Toy Soldier Show experience.
 During the weeks preceding the Show, we advertise in print and online in the Chicago and Northwest suburban media.
 We are always looking for additional opportunities to advertise the Show; please send us your suggestions.

 To paraphrase Benjamin Franklin, “there is nothing certain other than death, taxes, AND RATE INCREASES.”
 The cost of doing business continues to increase in our world; therefore, to maintain a status quo costs more.
-CTSS has done more than maintain a status quo; we have added innovations that make the Chicago Toy Soldier Show an easier, more pleasant experience for our vendors.
+CTSS has done more than maintain a status quo; we have added innovations that make the Chicagoland Toy Soldier Show an easier, more pleasant experience for our vendors.